CDurepos/scholarsphere/README.md

 Built by students, for the COS457 Database Systems course at the University of Southern Maine.

+# How to Run

+## Database

+To utilize our database, download and setup MySQL.

+Once finished, you should run the command...

+`SOURCE ~/init/000_create_database.sql`

+Note that you may have to use the absolute path to this file.

+Once you've created the database, you should then run each script within the `migrations` directory, sequentially, in a similar manner.
+For example, start with:

+`SOURCE ~/migrations/001_init_schema.sql`

+## Scraping

+To utilize our web-scraping tools, you must have downloaded and setup a local Python interpreter and environment.

+Using your local environment, use the following command to install dependencies:

+`pip install -r scraping/requirements.txt`

+Once you have dependencies installed, you can run each web-scraping tool independently through the [`uma`, `umf`, `umo`, `usm`] subdirectories in the `scraping` directory.

+We soon plan to create one sole script to run each and every one of these scripts, and merge results into a unified, web-scraped file.

+# Team Member Contributions & Task Distribution

 ## GitHub Username to Student Map

 aidan073:      Aidan Bell